leorrose/B7Fun/README.md

 # B7Fun
 A sport and fun activities social network for beersheba city.
-The Pupose of this Project is to create a social network focused on connecting people by sports and fun places and part of opendata project.
+The Pupose of this Project is to create a social network focused on connecting people by sports and fun places (e.g sport faciliteis part of opendata project.

 <hr/>